095: 4 Reasons Why You Should Buy An Ecommerce Business & The 6 Key Tenets To Proper Due Diligence

 In this episode, David will cover the 4 main reasons why you should buy an ecommerce business including a few reasons we never thought about that now have us consider it.

 He’ll also cover the 6 areas you need to focus your due diligence process on so that you can make sure you’re not getting hosed when negotiating with the seller.

 Oh, and if you’re thinking about selling this would be a great episode to listen to so that you know exactly how a buyer is thinking and the steps they’re going to take (with the help of their broker) to make sure your business is legit and worth the investment.

 - The 4 reasons why you should buy an ecommerce business instead of starting one from scratch.

-- How to know if you’re type of person who should be buying
+- How to know if you’re the type of person who should be buying

 - The 6 key tenets to robust due diligence when buying an ecommerce business